Topological generation of simple algebraic groups: Proof of Theorem

 By \cite[Lemma 4.1]{Martin}, there are only countably many conjugacy classes of $G$-irreducible subgroups of $G$ and each one is defined over some finite extension of the prime subfield $k_0$ of $k$ (in particular, these subgroups are defined over the algebraic closure of $k_0$).
 Let $\{H_i \, :\, i \in \NN\}$ be representatives of the conjugacy classes of the proper $G$-irreducible subgroups of $G$ and set $X_i = X_{H_i}$.
-Since $\Delta$ is empty, it follows that $\bigcup_i X_i$ is a nonempty open subset of $X$.
+Since (i) and (ii) do not hold, it follows that $\bigcup_i X_i$ contains the nonempty open subvariety $X \setminus X_{{\rm par}}$.